Service-Learning Toolkit Related to the Arts

 Partner with arts organizations to do a fundraising event

-Have your students research what arts organizations are in your community.
-Contact these organizations to see if they would be interested in doing an event with your students to help them fundraise for the organization.
+Have youth research what arts organizations are in your community.
+Contact these organizations to see if they would be interested in doing an event with youth to help them fundraise for the organization.
 Event ideas could include a performance, an art auction, a workshop or anything else.
 Photo Credit: Children's Day by Evgeni Zotov is licensed under CC by 4.0

 Theatre and Playwriting

-Take your students on a field trip to a nonprofit arts organization's play or musical performance.
+Take youth on a field trip to a nonprofit arts organization's play or musical performance.
 Ask them to write about their reaction to the performance and give them background information, if necessary.
-Have students write their own plays and skits based on their lives or what they're learning in history or another subject.
+Have youth write their own plays and skits based on their lives or what they're learning in history or another subject.
 Perform the plays and skits for the school or the community.

 Facilitate an arts drive

 Unfortunately, when there are budget cuts, arts programming and funding is the first thing to go.
 Contact local schools that may be facing challenges with their arts programming.
 Ask them what needs they have and start a drive for donations.
 Musical instruments, art supplies, sheet music, costumes and clothing, and other materials may be needed.
 Photo Credit: Art Supplies by Laura Redburn is licensed under CC by 4.0

 Have youth design and paint on blank canvas bags.
 They could use these bags as a fundraiser for a local arts nonprofit or to raise awareness about the arts community in your area.

 - Paint a mural at the school or in the community.

 - Use recycled items to make an art piece representing sustainability.

 - Design and sell buttons related to the arts for fundraising and awareness.